-They’ve been throwing pots here since the beginning of time thanks to the abundant red clay in the heel of Italy’s boot and the Fasano’s seemed to have cornered the market.
+They’ve been making Italian ceramics here since the beginning of time, thanks to the abundant red clay in the heel of Italy’s boot Puglia and the Fasano’s seemed to have cornered the market on Italian Ceramics.
 In a space of one street, there are “botteghe” belonging to Nicola, Cinzia, Antonio, Enza, Francescao & Giuseppe!

-What is great is they all produce something slightly different, so take the time to wander in and check out what each has to offer.
+What is great is they all produce a different example of Italian Ceramics, something slightly different, so take the time to wander in and check out what each has to offer.
 We made a mad dash through each store as we had spent too much time over the already mentioned lunch at the delicious Da Ricci in the wonderfully named town of Ceglie Messapica.
 It was tough to try and not touch anything, but we were constantly aware of the “You Break It, You Buy It” rule governing the town.

-Now I know if I want a Best Bit of Puglia, I can run down the street and visit the Fasano’s!
+Now I know if I want a Best Bit of Puglia Italy, I can run down the street and visit the Fasano’s!